What Mac should I buy?

 The first place people think of to buy a Mac is from the Apple Store.
 But Apple rarely offers the best prices.
 There are a lot of third-party resellers who are Apple-authorized, so you get the same warranty as if you bought directly from Apple.

 • Apple Refurbished Store can be a great place to look if you're interested in a previous year's model or a model that has been available for a while.
 They all come with new bodies, new batteries, and the same warranty as a brand-new Mac.
-I buy from there myself when I'm not needing a just-released model.
-Inventory changes constantly and often times the configuration you want isn't available, but it's worth checking.
+I buy from there myself when I don't need a just-released model.
+Inventory changes constantly, and oftentimes the configuration you want isn't available, but it's worth checking.

-• B&H Photo & Video keeps many custom configurations in stock so it's often the fastest way to get a model with some upgrade options.
-They also sometimes offer really good deals for several hundred off retail price.
+• B&H Photo & Video keeps many custom configurations in stock, so it's often the fastest way to get a model with some upgrade options.
+They also sometimes offer really good deals for several hundred off the retail price.
 Be careful to check the year in the description because they do sell previous models.
-Though if a previous model is what you're after they often offer steep discounts.
+Though if a previous model is what you're after, they often offer steep discounts.

 • Micro Center is a small chain of computer stores with a few locations around the country.
 They often have great prices, but they don't usually have custom configurations.